There are multiple formats available for Mathematics End-of-Unit Assessments.

 Assessments that are taken in Learnosity will contain both machine-scored and teacher-scored items.

-For some Learnosity based Assessments, students will need to respond to an item on paper because Learnosity does not provide an appropriate response type for the content.
-Teachers will then score the problem on paper and enter the percent score into the Platform.
+For some Learnosity Assessments, students will need to respond to an item on paper because Learnosity does not provide an appropriate response type for the content.
+Teachers will then score the problem on paper and enter the percent score into the platform.

 In some cases, it may be beneficial for a student to take a Math Assessment completely on paper.
-This is also the case for version 2 retakes, as these are not provided in Learnosity.
+This may also be the case for version 2 retakes, as these are not provided in Learnosity.
+Alternative or edited versions of an assessment will need to be uploaded to the platform as a new End-of-Unit Assessment, where students will complete the assessment in a Notebook or it will be printed.
 Scoring paper-based assessments mirror the scoring of assessments in Learnosity.
 A student’s score will be determined by the points correct out of the total number of problems.
-This score will then be entered into the Platform as a percentage.
+This score will then be entered into the platform as a percentage.

 How are scores translated into percentage grades?

 The following table is used to determine student proficiency.
 The percent score indicates the score on the assessment and the language names a proficiency level within a range.
 If a student does not take an assessment they should be marked as “off track.”
 Regardless of the percent score entered, the platform has a floor of 60% to indicate that the student is not showing evidence of understanding the concept while still providing an opportunity for the student to show growth in his/her understanding.